FameLab is the leading science communication competition in the world

 FameLab is a live science communication competition that aims to discover charismatic early career scientists who can inspire people to see the world from new perspectives.
 It is run annually in Australia and in over 30 countries across the world.

 If you think you can explain a scientific concept to a general audience, in just three minutes, FameLab's the competition for you!
 You could become the new face of science, represent your country at the FameLab International final in the UK, and open doors to global opportunities in science communication!
-The 2018 competition will be opening later this year, so please check back to this page for updates.

-Watch the recording of the 2017 FameLab Australia National Final
+2017 FameLab Australia National Final

-On 4 May, 11 finalists shared their dynamic three-minute science stories to a curious audience at the 2017 National Final.
+In May 2017, 11 finalists shared their dynamic three-minute science stories to a curious audience at the 2017 National Final.
 You can find out more about each of the finalists here.